TELL Step Up Challenge Hosted Walks

 In general, the scheduled walks will go ahead as planned whatever the weather.
 If conditions are expected that could make it dangerous to proceed, then the organiser will let you know that the event has been cancelled and when/if there is a new date.

-At the end of the Tokyo walk, participants will be invited to join TELL staff in lighting candles to remember and honour those who have lost their lives to suicide.
+At the end of the Tokyo (9/10) and Okinawa (9/10) evening walks, participants will be invited to join TELL staff in lighting candles to remember and honour those who have lost their lives to suicide.
 This will be a moment of quiet reflection where you are also invited to share the name(s) of those who are important to you who have died by suicide, though there is no requirement to do so if you do not wish to.

-Most steps: It is unlikely that the TELL organised walks alone will cover enough ground for you to garner the most steps prizes, but you can combine the hosted walk with your other steps across the day.
+Most steps: It is unlikely that the TELL organised walks alone will cover enough ground for you to garner the most steps in 24-hour award, but you can combine the hosted walk with your other steps across the day.
+Raising Impactful Awareness: You may be eligible to win this award.
+Please find out more details here.

 Fundraising: Anyone who participates in the Step Up Challenge can raise funds to support TELL.
 Please find more information on setting up a Donorbox account here.
 The highest fundraiser in each category wins!